 206 High Street,

 The Northcote Theatre, located in the Northcote district of Melbourne, was opened on 27th June 1912.
-It was designed by architect Frank G. Richardson in association with the architectural firm Twentymen & Askew.
+It was designed by architect Frank G. Richardson in association with the architectural firm Twentyman & Askew (Edward Twentyman Jr.).
 It had seating arranged mainly in the stalls, with some more in a small circle at the rear of the auditorium.
 The auditorium has a barrel-shaped ceiling which is crossed with decorative bands of plaster.

 The Northcote Theatre closed in June 1960 and today is in use as a reception hall for weddings etc.